 Address User Anxiety

 You may be familiar with the theory of the 4-forces why consumers switch.
 The most important of these forces is often the most overlooked on pricing pages, Anxiety.
 Anxiety is an anticipatory fear that tells people NOT to try the new solution because (A) it might not actually help us or (B) once we buy into the solution, it won't hold up its end of the bargain, ie. support will suck, there won’t be any improvements etc. Or the user is simply Anxious about their own ability to take full advantage of the investment, for example, accounting software or video editing tools, where there’s quite a bit of expertise needed just to walk through the front door.

 But we’re not done yet.
 We want you to have our playbook that you can reference any time you want to improve your bottom line.

 While we’ve covered a lot in this post, believe it or not, we’ve barely scratched the surface of things you can do to double revenue in your SaaS company.
-We invite you to subscribe to get the complete ebook with all 5 steps to doubling the revenue of your business:
+We invite you to download the complete eBook to get insights on the rest of the steps for doubling the revenue of your business